-In a seminal report, Improving Diagnosis in Health Care, the National Academy of Medicine (NAM) made eight recommendations on how to improve diagnosis, one of which was to improve the education of all healthcare providers.
-The Society to Improve Diagnosis in Medicine (SIDM) is leading this three-year project to begin turning the NAM recommendations into action.
+Diagnosis is one of the most difficult and complex tasks in health care.
+Error in diagnosis is a system-wide issue that has received little national attention, yet affects roughly 12 million Americans each year in outpatient settings alone.
+In a seminal report, Improving Diagnosis in Health Care, the National Academy of Medicine (NAM) made eight recommendations on how to improve diagnosis.
+One of the top recommendations was to improve the education of all healthcare providers.
+The Society to Improve Diagnosis in Medicine (SIDM) led this three-year project to begin turning the NAM recommendations into action.

 With support from the Josiah Macy Jr. Foundation, SIDM convened an inter-professional group of education experts to develop consensus recommendations regarding diagnosis education.
 The group included representatives from internal medicine, pediatrics, emergency medicine, nursing, pharmacy, laboratory sciences, and radiology, along with patients and students.
 Based on a comprehensive literature review and a series of consensus-building meetings, the group found that most schools in the healthcare professions did not provide sufficient content on the diagnostic process, or on diagnostic quality and safety, and produced a set of key products and recommendations.
 The group began the process to develop a curriculum to improve diagnosis by improving education.